mlesauvage/Lerp-vs-Slerp/README.md

 # Lerp-vs-Slerp
- A comparison of ways to ease motion in and out.
+ A comparison of ways to ease motion in and out in Unity, not counting AnimationCurve.EaseInOut.